-Kapil Sharma’s To-be Wife Ginni Chatrath Dances Her Heart Out At Chooda Ceremony!
+Kapil Sharma’s Wife-to-be Ginni Chatrath Dances Her Heart Out At Chooda Ceremony!

 - List Of Places To Visit Near Kannan Devan Hills

 Kapil Sharma and Ginni Chatrath's wedding is one of the most-awaited weddings of the year.
 The couple are all set to tie the knot on December 12, 2018, in Jalandhar at Ginni's hometown.
 It will be a grand Punjabi wedding!
 Mata Ka Jagaran will be held on December 10.
 According to the wedding invite, their wedding and the reception will take place in The Grand Cabbana.
-Two days after wedding, i.e., on December 14, the couple has organised for reception.
+Two days after wedding, i.e., on December 14, the couple has organised a reception.
 Another reception will be held for Kapil's Mumbai friends, the date of which is not revealed yet.

-Recently, Krushna Abhishek revealed that he along with Bharti Singh might perform a comedy act, or he must just dance at Kapil's wedding.
-It is also being said that popular singers, Richa Sharma, Master Saleem, Gurudas Maan and Daler Mehndi will be performing at Kapil's wedding ceremonies.
+Recently, Krushna Abhishek revealed that along with Bharti Singh, he might perform a comedy act, or he would just dance at Kapil's wedding.
+It is also being said that popular singers, Richa Sharma, Master Saleem, Gurudas Maan and Daler Mehndi will be performing at Kapil's wedding.

 Ginni At Akhand Path Ceremony